race-against-ai/module_control_panel/README.md

-# RAAI Module Template
+# RAAI Module Control Panel

-A GitHub Template for creating modular RAAI Components
+The Overlay component of the overall Control Component.
+It Visualizes the Driver Inputs and also gives Throttle Data over to the Vehicle Output Writer

-write your "backend" code in the backend folder.
-Add a "frontend" if you want to develop frontend
+## Structure

-## Stuff to look out for
+The visualized Driver Data is **received** from the driver_input_reader module over the pynng address <br>
-- your Information in the setup.py
+``ipc:///tmp/RAAI/driver_input_reader.ipc``

-- import and execute your main file from the backend folder into the root main.py
+The Throttle Data controlled by the Control Panel then gets **sent** over the address <br>
-- adjust the pyinstaller.spec according to your project (mainly the name)
+``ipc:///tmp/RAAI/control_panel.ipc``